codingbychanche/Read-ATR/0_src/atdir_man.md

 atdir
 =====
-Shows the directory of the specified disk image.
+Shows the directory of the specified diskimage.
 It shows file #, start sector, # of sectors and the size in bytes. it also checks the files sector chain.

 Works for single density (720 sectors, 128 bytes/ sector) enhanched density (1040 sectors, 128